MannLabs/alphapeptstats/README.md

 ---
 ## License

-AlphaStats was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is freely available with an [Apache License](LICENSE.txt).
+AlphaStats was developed by the [Mann Group, Novo Nordisk Foundation Center for Protein Research](https://www.cpr.ku.dk/research/proteomics/mann/) and is freely available with an [Apache License](LICENSE.txt).
 External Python packages (available in the [requirements](requirements) folder) have their own licenses, which can be consulted on their respective websites.

 ---
 ## Installation